BobAnkh/auto-generate-changelog/CONTRIBUTING.md

 Use flake8 default configuration to check and use yapf default configuration to format

 Adopt Google's style for comments.
-Recommended to use vscode extension `Python Docstring Generator` to assist with.
+Recommended to use vscode extension `Python Docstring Generator` to assist with

+We use `Pytest` for test.
+Just execute command `pytest -vv` under root directory to run all the test.
+Please add new tests if you add new features and make sure to pass all the tests locally

 #### Shell